ufs-community/ufs-mrweather-app/docs/UsersGuide/source/glossary.rst

       A binary format for atmospheric model output on the native gaussian grid.

    NETCDF
-      A set of software libraries and machine-independent data formats that support the creation, access, and sharing of array-oriented scientific data.
+      A set of software libraries and machine-independent data formats that supports the creation, access, and sharing of array-oriented scientific data.

    Stochastic physics
       A package of stochastic schemes used to represent model uncertainty:  SKEB (Stochastic